 Pick the perfect pet by reading this guide to all three

-In this 110-page PDF e-book you’ll learn all about each dog and how their behavior, qualities and concerns affect, you the owner.
+In this 110-page PDF e-book, you’ll learn all about each dog and how their behaviour, qualities and concerns affect you, the owner.

 And don’t forget – your purchase is 100% guaranteed.
 If you don’t like it, simply request your money back.
 No hassle.

 “For more than 35 years, I’ve been an avid fan, owner and breeder of both Maltese dogs and Yorkies; I’m not a Veterinarian or a trained animal expert and have no formal education in animal care.
 But when you own and love more than 20 of these little guys over the years, you learn a lot.